LLNL/axom/src/axom/quest/docs/sphinx/point_in_cell.rst

    :language: C++

 We use typedefs for the sake of brevity.
-The class is templated on a struct that is used to select MFEM as the backend implementation for point location.
+The class is templated on a struct (provided by Quest, referred to as ``mesh_tag``) that is used to select MFEM as the backend implementation for point location.
 To implement a new backend, a developer must declare a new (empty) struct and provide a specialization of the ``PointInCellTraits`` and ``PointInCellMeshWrapper`` templated on the new struct that fulfill the